newrelic-experimental/learn-labs-advance-your-nrql/lab-01/readme.md

 [[-Solution-]](./solution.md#challenge-9)

 ## More complex pattern matching
 We've been using anchor parse to search and extract the data values we want.
 But sometimes the data is more complicated and requires a more powerful pattern match.
-The [`capture()`](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/nrql-syntax-clauses-functions/#func-capture) function in NRQL performs a similar function to `aparse()` but instead of `*` and `%` characters for matching it supprots full regular expression matching.
+The [`capture()`](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/nrql-syntax-clauses-functions/#func-capture) function in NRQL performs a similar function to `aparse()` but instead of `*` and `%` characters for matching it supports full regular expression matching.

-Pepole have written books on regular epxressions, so we'll not go into too much detail.
+People have written books on regular expressions, so we'll not go into too much detail.
 But you can convert an aparse() to a capture() like this:

 Let's revisit a pattern we explored earlier: